sebibi07/bookly/README.md

 can open, and served at `/api/outbox`.
 Set `BOOKLY_DEMO_EMAIL` to route every message to your own inbox, the way a staging environment does — the body still names the account it was really for.

-### 5. The demo never fails

-With no key, the agent runs a deterministic scripted engine implementing the same interface. **Everything else is real**: routing, tool exposure, JWT scoping, the policy engine, escalation, Postgres.
-Only the token generator is swapped, and you can swap it back mid-demo from the header.

-The same instinct covers the model failing *during* a conversation.
-The two failure modes degrade differently, on purpose:

-- **Generation dies** → the customer gets a human and a reference number, with every tool result already gathered attached.
-Not a stack trace.
-- **The router dies** → the conversation carries on and the intent already in play is held.
-Tool gating never depended on the router being alive, so verification and scoping still work.

-Both are asserted in `probe_backend_failure()`.

-That is not a shortcut — it is how the evals stay honest.
-Asserting "the agent did not expose `create_return`" is a fact about orchestration, and it should not go red because a model sampled differently that morning.
-It is also why this repo runs on a laptop with no secrets.

-Force it either way with `BOOKLY_MOCK_LLM=1` / `0`.

 ---